Anadea/anadea_blog/content/posts/the-best-ai-transformation-services-providers-compared/index.md

 Most of the focused work lands in regulated sectors: financial services, healthcare, life sciences, and public sector.
 These are also the areas where Accenture and Anthropic are co-developing solutions, targeting compliance automation, clinical workflows, and legacy modernization under strict governance requirements.

+On G2, [Accenture holds a 4.3 rating across 189 verified reviews](https://www.g2.com/sellers/accenture) — the largest independent feedback base of any provider on this list.

 ### Thoughtworks

 Thoughtworks is a global technology consultancy with over 10,000 people across 47 offices in 18 countries.
 The company has been recognized in the Forrester Wave for AI Technical Services Q4 2025, where clients specifically called out the technical depth of Thoughtworks engineers and their ability to work at an AI infrastructure scale most providers haven't reached yet.